fabricix/MPM-Geomechanics/README.md

 ## Collaboration

 If you are interested to collaborate with this project, please contact to fabricio.fernandez@ucn.cl.
+There are several topics for developing in this project, here there are a few of them:
+- contact method
+- axisymmetric formulation
+- implicit and semi-implicit integration
+- particle domain update using uGIMP and CPDI
+- termo-mechanics formulation
+- update stress scheme USF and MUSL
+- damage constitutive models
+- viscous constitutive models
+- critical state constitutive models
+- MPI implementation for process optimization
+- ...

 ## Program features